MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     info_file = {file} -> "default.info"

-The :code:`info_file` keyword sets the name for the info file, in which the most important physical properties of the last written step can be found.
+The ``info_file`` keyword sets the name for the :ref:`infoFile`, in which the most important physical properties of the last written step can be found.

 .. centered:: *default value* = "default.info"

-Energy_File
+.. _energyfilekey:

+Energy File
 ===========

 .. admonition:: Key